Kobayashi Issa

-Kobayashi Issa (小林 一茶) was a Japanese poet and lay Buddhist priest of the Jōdo Shinshū.
+Kobayashi Issa (小林 一茶) was a Japanese poet.
 He is known for his haiku poems and journals.
 He is better known as simply Issa (一茶), a pen name meaning Cup-of-tea (lit. "one [cup of] tea").
 He is regarded as one of the four haiku masters in Japan, along with Bashō, Buson and Shiki — "the Great Four."

 Reflecting the popularity and interest in Issa as man and poet, Japanese books on Issa outnumber those on Buson and almost equal in number those on Bashō.

 Biography

 Issa was born and registered as Kobayashi Nobuyuki (小林 信之), with a childhood name of Kobayashi Yatarō (小林 弥太郎), the first son of a farmer family of Kashiwabara, now part of Shinano-machi, Shinano Province (present-day Nagano Prefecture).
 Issa endured the loss of his mother, who died when he was three.
 Her death was the first of numerous difficulties young Issa suffered.

 He was cared for by his grandmother, who doted on him, but his life changed again when his father remarried five years later.
 Issa's half-brother was born two years later.
 When his grandmother died when he was 14, Issa felt estranged in his own house, a lonely, moody child who preferred to wander the fields.
 His attitude did not please his stepmother, who, according to Lewis Mackenzie, was a "tough-fibred 'managing' woman of hard-working peasant stock."

 He was sent to Edo (present-day Tokyo) by his father one year later to make out a living.
 Nothing of the next ten years of his life is known for certain.
 His name was associated with Kobayashi Chikua (小林 竹阿) of the Nirokuan (二六庵) haiku school, but their relationship is not clear.
 During the following years, he wandered through Japan and fought over his inheritance with his stepmother (his father died in 1801).
 He wrote a diary, now called Last Days of Issa's Father.

 After years of legal wrangles, Issa managed to secure rights to half of the property his father left.
 He returned to his native village at the age of 49 and soon took a wife, Kiku (菊).
 After a brief period of bliss, tragedy returned.
 The couple's first-born child died shortly after his birth.
 A daughter, Satoyo (里世), died less than two-and-a-half years later, inspiring Issa to write this haiku (translated by Lewis Mackenzie):